thankful-ai/yeoman/README.md

 	* `yeoman -n 3:10 -c $containerName2 service update $name`
 	* `yeoman service destroy $name`
 * `yeoman deploy $serviceName`:
-	* Adds a service if one doesn't exist, so yeoman will start tracking it.
-	* Scales up or down the infra as needed according to the settings.
-	* Deploys the latest container.
+	* Deploys the latest container for the service.
 	* Waits for the service to come online and checks health on the new version.
 	* If everything is successful, brings down the old version.